ELowe15/XM-23-Emulator/README.md

 - "ILLEGAL INSTRUCTION FAULT has occurred"
 - "ILLEGAL ADDRESS FAULT has occurred"
 - "PRIORITY FAULT has occurred"
 - "DOUBLE FAULT has occurred"

+---

 ## Compilation and Usage

 To run the program, you can directly execute the precompiled binary executable available in the directory.

 ### Running the Executable
-The executable is named `emulator` (or similar).
-You can run the emulator with the following command:
+The executable is named `XM23.exe`.
+The program's main function is also found in the `Emulator.C` file

 # Assembler